huhsame/dwxr/draft.md

 Developer sets data to share as topic and roles of the topic who publish or subscribe.
 _// should be search pub-sub system and dds._
 Otherwise, In decentralized or distributed database system, each peer which is connected by gun-db or orbit-db is both publisher and subscriber.
-And due to every data which is stored can be a topic, developer does not need to additional effort to set certain data as a topic.
+Because every stored data can be a topic, developer does not need to additional effort to set certain data as a topic.

 ### atomic data
 In this paper we propose a designing method that defines room data and object data (where is user?) as atomic data to share for a 3D scene in webXR.